minio/openlake/README.md

 ### Maintain Iceberg Table using Spark
 Apache Iceberg is a table format for huge analytic datasets.
 It supports ACID transactions, scalable metadata handling, and fast snapshot isolation.
 You can follow the complete walkthrough using the [notebook](spark/spark-iceberg-minio.ipynb)

+## Dremio
+Dremio is a general purpose engine that enables you to query data from multiple sources, including object stores, relational databases, and data lakes.
+In this section we will cover
+* Setup Dremio on Kubernetes using Helm
+* Run Dremio queries with MinIO as object storage and Iceberg tables

+### Setup Dremio on K8s
+To setup Dremio on kubernetes we will use [Helm](https://helm.sh/).
+You can follow the complete walkthrough using the [notebook](dremio/setup-dremio.ipynb)

 ## Join Community